linyicheng1/LET-NET-Train/README.md

 # LET-NET Training Code

 This is the training code for the paper **Breaking of brightness consistency in optical flow with a lightweight CNN network**.
-The new release has a cleaner and clearer code and is fully tested and validated.
+The new release has a simpler and clearer code that has been fully tested and validated.

 ## TODO List